 Question Comment Where do you live?
 To identify which precinct the person lives in to ensure broad representation within the group.
-If you do not currently reside within the East To determine there is a legitimate Wanneroo District Structure Plan area, relationship between the person and the please outline your interest (property owner, EWDSP area. strong linkage to the area).
-Why do you want to join the East Wanneroo To determine there is a genuine desire to be Community Reference Group? involved in informing future urbanisation.
-Briefly explain the elements (local events, To identify the interests of the person to history and places) in East Wanneroo that ensure there is broad representation across are significant to you that you would like to areas of interest within the group. see represented in the future urban landscape.
+If you do not currently reside within the East Wanneroo To determine there is a legitimate relationship between District Structure Plan area, please outline your interest the person and the EWDSP area. (property owner, strong linkage to the area).

+Why do you want to join the East Wanneroo To determine there is a genuine desire to be involved Community Reference Group? in informing future urbanisation.
+Briefly explain the elements (local events, history and To identify the interests of the person to ensure there places) in East Wanneroo that are significant to you is broad representation across areas of interest within that you would like to see represented in the future the group. urban landscape.